Exhibitions & Events

 From the floodplains of the Nile in ancient Egypt to Antebellum plantations in the American South, Japanese natural farms to Lower East Side Guerrilla Gardens and beyond, seedballs have long been used to restore degraded ecosystems, safeguard seeds from environmental hazards, preserve soil health, and reclaim neglected spaces.

-Memoriam transforms the recipe for this age-old planting technique into a ritual of acknowledgement and memory that lives on in native perennial wildflowers.
-Participants are invited to create seedballs with clay, compost, and native wildflower seeds, contemplate the earth as a site of acknowledgement, and experience planting flowers as an act of memory.
+Memoriam transforms the recipe for this age-old planting technique into a ritual of acknowledgment and memory that lives on in native perennial wildflowers.
+Participants are invited to create seed balls from clay, compost, and native wildflower seeds, to contemplate the earth as a site of acknowledgment, and to experience planting flowers as an act of memory.

 Find a place in need of some beauty